krakenrf/librtlsdr/README.md

 # Description

-Modified version of librtlsdr forKkrakenSDR devices
+Modified version of librtlsdr for KrakenSDR devices

 # Build / Install (on debian/ubuntu)